Tallow for Eczema: Does It Actually Help?

 For eczema-prone skin specifically, the source matters more than for general dryness.
 We use tallow exclusively from grass-fed, grass-finished cattle for exactly this reason.

-How to start using tallow if you have eczema
+How to start using tallow on eczema-prone skin

 1. Patch test first.
-As with any new product, especially on compromised skin, apply a small amount to your inner arm for 48 hours before broader use.
+As with any new product, especially on sensitive skin, apply a small amount to your inner arm for 48 hours before broader use.

 2. Apply to slightly damp skin.
 After bathing, before the skin fully dries, work a small amount of tallow balm or whipped body butter into the affected area.
 The damp skin helps the lipids spread and absorb evenly.